ultraviolet-1986/patina/README.md

 p-refresh  # Restart Patina to detect and connect to new components. p-reset    # Clear command-line history and restart Patina.

-p-version  # Display information regarding patina such as version and license. p-deps     # Display a list of Patina dependencies and their current state. p-list     # Display a list of connected Patina components. p-system   # Display information regarding the current system environment.
+p-version  # Display information regarding Patina such as version and license. p-deps     # Display a list of Patina dependencies and their current state. p-list     # Display a list of connected Patina components. p-system   # Display information regarding the current system environment.